doxeylab/learn-genomics-in-linux/task2/README.md

-# Lab 2 - Genome Assembly
+# Task 2 - Genome Assembly

 In this lab, you will download raw sequencing data, perform genome assembly, visualize and analyze your assemblies, and compare the assembled genome sequence to the database using BLAST.